 — Teaching and educational activity manifested in publishing translations of classical texts in philosophy and theology with commentaries and annotations, including texts that were never translated into Russian before.
 We prefer those texts which are still blind spots both for educational practices and for the scientific community at large.

-— Creating a ground of free communication for particular researchers and research groups separated by ideological, institutional and disciplinary borders within thematic field defined both by philosophizing and working in the branch of history of philosophy and theology.
+— Creating a ground of free communication for particular researchers and research groups separated by ideological, institutional and disciplinary borders within the thematic field defined both by philosophizing and working in the branch of history of philosophy and theology.

-— Publishing studies approaching the standards of research practice based on an ethical context of scientific community and aesthetic standards of research work overcoming disciplinary borders and institutional constraints.
+— Publishing studies approaching the standards of research practice based on an ethical context of the scientific community and aesthetic standards of research work overcoming disciplinary borders and institutional constraints.

 The structure of the journal’s sections constitutes a formal framework structured in accordance with the above objective.

 The journal “ESSE: studies in philosophy and theology” has a constant section structure repeated in every issue, of two sections, “Articles and translations” and “Reviews”, with where the first is divided into subsections reflecting the chronology of epochs in the history of philosophy and theology supplemented with an archive subsections.
 These subsections are configured on a thematic basis (the presence of materials belonging to any subsection in a separate issue of the journal depends on preparedness for publication of the relevant thematic cluster of materials).